osmanbeyoglulab/CITRUS/README.md

 The repository contains the implementation in PyTorch of CITRUS model in the paper -----.
 CITRUS(Chromatin-informed Inference of Transcriptional Regulators Using Self-attention mechanism) is a partially interpretable deep neural network modeling the impact of somatic alterations on cellular states onto downstream gene expression programs.The model uses a layer of hidden nodes to explicitly represent the state of transcription factors (TFs)

 ## Data
 We have packaged all required data into a .pkl file for fast processing and ease of use.
-The file include Somatica alteration gene matrix, gene expression matrix, TF and target gene corresponding matrix, tumor and cancer types information which can be downloaded from : ......
+The file include Somatica alteration gene matrix, gene expression matrix, TF and target gene matrix, tumor and cancer types information.
+The data can be downloaded from : ......

 ## Prerequisites
 The code runs on python 3.7 and above.
 Besides python 3, some other packages such as PyTorch, Pandas, Numpy, scikit-learn, Scipy are used.
 We have tested our code on torch verion 1.2.0 (Windows), torch version 1.5.1+cu101 (Linus), torch version .....(Max)